just-buildsystem/justbuild/share/man/just-mrrc.5.md

      directory the metadata file should be stored.
 If not given, no metadata file will be written.
 See **`just-profile`**(5) for details of the format.
+   - *`"--dump-graph"`* A file name specifying the file in the invocation-log directory for an invocation-specific `--dump-graph` option.
+   - *`"--dump-plain-graph"`* A file name specifying the file in the invocation-log directory for an invocation-specific `--dump-plain-graph` option.

 EXAMPLE